 The duties of an independent chair are:

-To attend the pre-oral meeting with the examiners and assist the examiners in arranging the details for the oral examination (see sections 15 of the relevant University policy; Examination of Doctoral Degrees Policy OR Examination of Master of Philosophy (MPhil) Degrees Policy for further information).
+To attend the pre-oral meeting with the examiners and assist the examiners in arranging the details for the oral examination (see the relevant University examinations policy for further information) [INSERT LINKS].

 To oversee the oral examination.
-Explicitly to: introduce the examiners and candidate; outline the procedure for the examination and its key purposes; ensure that all key items are addressed and the candidate is given the opportunity to respond to all questions asked by the examiners; ensure that the examination is conducted fairly and in accordance with University regulations and policy (see section 17 of the relevant University policy: Examination of Doctoral Degrees Policy OR Examination of Master of Philosophy (MPhil) Degrees Policy for further guidance on conduct of the oral examination).
+Explicitly to: introduce the examiners and candidate; outline the procedure for the examination and its key purposes; ensure that all key items are addressed and the candidate is given the opportunity to respond to all questions asked by the examiners; ensure that the examination is conducted fairly and in accordance with University regulations and policy (see the relevant University examinations policy and the Oral Examination Procedure for Postgraduate Research Degrees for further guidance on conduct of the oral examination) [INSERT LINKS].

-To ensure that the supervisor, if present, and parties other than the candidate and examiners do not contribute to the final decision a decision agree in writing to maintain confidentiality in respect of the content of the examination.
+To ensure that parties other than the candidate and examiners do not contribute to the final outcome of the examination and that they have agreed in writing to maintain confidentiality in respect of the content of the examination.

 At the end of the oral examination, ensure that actions required of the candidate and the examiners are clear and understood by all parties.